The Games of PAX East 2019

 Since its release in 2014, Shovel Knight developers Yacht Club Games have continually added new expansions for the renowned retro action game.
 In King of Cards, the final expansion for Shovel Knight, you'll play as King Knight as he explores four new worlds to prove that he has what it takes to become the ruler of the land.

 Yacht Club proudly calls this its most ambitious expansion yet.
 While our hands-on time at PAX East only sampled one stage, it did show how King Knight is a marked change from his Order of No Quarter compatriots.
-While Plague Knight is tricky and Specter Knight is agile, King Knight is built like a walking tank.
+While Plague Knight was tricky and Specter Knight is agile, King Knight is built like a walking tank.
 His movement is a forward dash, and the stage's puzzles and obstacles mostly involved throwing his weight around.
 Slamming into serpent-like creatures would coax them to move, making for platforming challenges reminiscent of Battletoads or Mega Man.

 King Knight looks to close out the Shovel Knight saga with royal grace when it launches this spring.
 Along with Shovel Knight Showdown, it makes up the last remaining parts of the "Treasure Trove" set of free updates.